 While the main purpose of Crowbook is to be run as a standalone program, the code is written as a library, so if you want to build on it you can use it as such.
 You can look at the generated documentation on docs.rs.
 Note that, in order to facilitate code reuse, some features have been split to separate libraries:

+Note that, in order to facilitate code reuse, some features have been split to separate indraries

-- 19epub-builder makes it easier to generate EPUB files. - crowbook-text-processing contains all the "20 typographic" functions (smart quotes, handling of non-breaking spaces in french, ...). - crowbook-intl is used for the internationalization (translation) process.
+- 19epub-builder makes it easier to generate EPUB files. - crowbook-text-processing contains all the "20typographic"21 functions (smart quotes, handling of non-breaking spaces in french, ...). - crowbook-intl is used for the internationalization (translation) process.